LSE-ME204/me204-2025-project-jayden/README.md

 # Why Is the United States So Unhappy Compared to the Happiest Countries?

 This project investigates a persistent question:
-**Why isn't the United States one of the happiest countries in the world, despite being one of the richest?**
+**Why is the U.S. consistently less happy than the happiest countries, and can economic indicators help explain this gap?**

 As part of my final project for [ME204: Data Engineering for the Social World](https://lse-dsi.github.io/ME204/2025/), I built a data pipeline, from collecting raw global datasets, to designing a relational database, to analyzing reasons behind the gap between the U.S. and the happiest countries of the world.
 The result is an analysis thats reproductible, and is contains both economic data and institutional indicators.